-Present policies to decrease exposure to particulate matter make use of the mass-based metrics PM10/PM2.5, which do not properly represent all risks for human health.
-EFCA is, therefore, in favour of the development of a fraction-by-fraction approach, both with respect to size and chemical composition.
+The political objective to decrease exposure to particulate matter makes use of the mass-based metrics PM10/PM2.5, which do not properly represent all risks for human health.
+EFCA is, therefore, in favor of the development of a fraction-by-fraction approach on particulate matter, both with respect to size and chemical composition.
 It already recommended European policymakers the introduction of Black Carbon Particles as additional metric in the Air Quality Directive.